DavidLitwin/ap/index.md

 ### *The emergence of variable source area hydrology*
 <img align="left" width="800" src="assets/img/conceptual_figure.png"><br />
 Here I continued the exploration of coevolved topography and runoff generation, focusing on the emergent dynamics of saturated areas, which are the result of interplay between topography, subsurface properties, and climate.
 Our work suggests that coevolution may explain variation between these factors observed in the field.
-We thoroughly explore this topic in this extensive paper [here](https://doi.org/10.1029/2023WR034647){:target="_blank"}.
+We explore this topic in this extensive paper [here](https://doi.org/10.1029/2023WR034647){:target="_blank"}.

 ### *Evidence of subsurface control on the coevolution of hillslope morphology and runoff generation*
 <img align="left" width="800" src="assets/img/soldiers_delight.JPG"><br />